The Watcher

 There was a long silence before Caleb said, “You won’t forget about us will you?”

 We talked well into the afternoon and walked through the winter wheat back to the barn.
-The sky had gotten shadowed blue with some grey and the crows multiplied over our heads.
+The sky had gotten shadowed blue and grey and the crows multiplied over our heads.

 “You two go on to the house,” I said.
-“I’ll close up the barn.
-Leave the camera.”
+“I’ll close up the barn.”

-Off they went and there I was standing all alone in the middle of that great barn where over many summer I’d fed the mules before storing our wheat in the big silo which as a boy I imagined was a rocket ship or a watchtower where I’d look out for imaginary invading Martian hordes.
-I could smell Mom’s cooking come off the stove and almost taste that cool glass of strawberry lemonade that would assuredly be set at the table.
-As is tradition in the Warren home Hannah played her violin and Caleb sat at the piano.
-That evening they played the Doxology which of course was my favorite hymn.
-I thought it tremendously sweet of them to consider me on this my last week before university.
-A week of last suppers.
-I went over to the fleece blanket that covered up the chicken coop which was old and rusted.
-As I pulled down the blanket I saw immediately the misshapen form of our elder brother, Eric.
-His crow’s beak was fractured in three places and caked with his own blood and the entirety of his body was covered with sores, most of which had become infected.
-His featherless arms were crow and much of his face and neck were crow.
-His torso and legs were human.
+I pulled down the blanket and there stuffed in the coop was the misshapen form of our elder brother, Eric.
+His crow’s beak was fractured in three places and caked with his own blood and the entirety of his body was covered with sores.
+His featherless arms were crow.
+His face and neck were crow, but his torso and legs were human.
 He looked at me with his very human eyes and I cried.
 I cried until my cheeks were so wet you could wash clothes on them.
 I thought back to happier days when Eric used to carry me on his shoulder or teach me to fish by the river.

-“Eric,” I leaned against the cage, said, “I’m going away to the university very soon.
+“Eric,” I leaned against the cage, said, “I’m going away very soon.
 I’m going to do what you always wanted to do, and I hope I make you proud.
 It’s not fair that this had to happen to you.
-It’s not fair what Mom and Dad did to you.
 It’s just not.
-I can’t tell you how many times I’ve cried in my room hearing Dad pull out your feathers for Gregory’s coat, and you cawing and screaming like that.
+I can’t tell you how many times I’ve cried while our dad pulled out your feathers for Gregory’s coat, and you cawing and screaming like that.
 I certainly won’t miss pulling them and I’m awfully sorry I hurt you.
 I can’t imagine your pain, Eric.
-It’s a strange magic our great-great grandfather came across and it’s a strange thing he found in Gregory, who watches over our wheat fields when all other wheat fails.
+It’s a strange magic our great-great grandfather came across and it’s a strange hope he found in Gregory, who watches over our wheat fields when all other wheat fails.
 But Eric, I’m going to do you proud.
 I’m going to get published and make money and I’m going to remember you for how you once were.
 Like us.
-For as long as there’ll be firstborn Warrens crossed with crows for Gregory’s coat, I’ll remember them all and I’ll immortalize them in poems and novels.
+Human.
+For as long as there’ll be firstborn Warrens crossed with crows for Gregory’s coat, I’ll immortalize them all in poems and novels.
 People will read about them a hundred years after we’re all gone, when a new set of Warrens will drape new coats over Gregory’s shoulders.”

-My brother twitched and cawed and clapped his mutilated featherless wings together and squirmed around in that small cage as if worms had gotten underneath his skin and itched him.
-Never had I seen such sadness, such pain, as when I saw Eric.
-I snapped a photo of my brother as he crouched there and looked at me, his dark blue eyes like spears through my heart, yet it was his pierced side from which the water flowed.
+My brother twitched and clapped his featherless wings together and squirmed around in that small cage as if worms had gotten underneath his skin.
+Never had I seen such sadness, such pain, as when I saw it in Eric.
+He crouched there looking at me, his dark blue eyes like spears through my heart, yet it was his pierced the water flowed.
 I told him I’d always be grateful.

 “Well, I’ve said about as much as I can say.
 Goodbye, Eric.
 I’ll miss you.”

-I slept like a baby that night and I dreamed of my bus ticket and I dreamed of boarding the bus and dreams of stories on my grandmother’s typewriter, fields of stories like winter wheat.
+I slept like a baby that night and I dreamed of my bus ticket and I dreamed of boarding the bus and dreamed of stories on my typewriter, fields of stories like winter wheat.

 Add comment